-So what are these Frisian islands?… They are a chain of islands in the north of the Netherlands and in the Wadden Sea.
-There are eight of the Western Islands, and Texel is the largest and easiest to get to because it is the closest to Amsterdam and most populated of the islands, with around 13,600 residents.
+The Frisian Islands are a chain of islands in the north of the Netherlands, in the Wadden Sea.
+There are eight Western Islands, and Texel is the largest and easiest to get to because it is the closest to Amsterdam and the most populated of the islands, with around 13,600 residents.
 Via train, bus and ferry it is possible to get there in under 2.5 hours from Amsterdam (or quicker with a car if you plan the ferry timetable properly).

 Texel has many accommodation options, and we opted to camp in the most northern village on the island, De Cocksdorp.
-So after the train, bus, ferry and another island bus, we found ourselves in this small village.
-After checking into the camping grounds, we walked to our allotted camping spot to discover we had a gorgeous view of the light house at the northern tip of the island.
+So after the train, bus, ferry, and island bus, we arrived in the charming and small village of De Cocksdorp.
+After checking into the camping grounds, we walked to our allotted camping spot to discover we had a gorgeous view of the lighthouse at the northern tip of the island.
 We all plopped our stuff down and started munching on some nuts.
 Simultaneously we noticed how loud the crunching was.
 After the almost constant noise of living in Amsterdam, this was a wonderful reprieve.

 On Texel there is a brewery and while we didn’t visit that, we did find in the village a terrace in the sun and ordered some of the Texel beers.
 They now brew 7 types of beers, at the time they were brewing just 4, and I would have to say I enjoyed their Amber ale the most.
-After a few drinks we jumped back on the bikes to head to the supermarket and grab a bbq, one of those little disposable ones that are good for one use, and a proper 4th of July meal.
+After a few drinks, we jumped back on the bikes to head to the supermarket and grab a bbq, one of those little disposable ones that are good for one use, and a proper 4th of July meal.
 Another great Dutch brewery if you’re looking to try Trappist beers is La Trappe.
 So keep an eye out for those on the menus too!

 To get to Texel from Amsterdam you will need to catch the train to Den Helder, then catch a local bus (#33) from the train station to the ferry, then hop on a ferry over to Texel.
 It will take just over 2 hours to get to the island and you can find all the train, bus and ferry timetables here.
 More information on camping and things to do on Texel can be found here.